JrSchild/rawhide/README.md

 Rawhide is not yet published on npm but can be installed globally directly from the repository with: `npm install -g git://github.com/JrSchild/Rawhide.git`.
 Run `rawhide init project-name` to bootstrap your testcase.
 Within this directory execute `rawhide run` to start your test.

 ##### Developing Rawhide
-The easiest way to help developing the framework is to clone the project and `cd` into it.
-Create a symlink in the binary folder to this project: `ln -s -f $(pwd)/bin/rawhide /usr/local/bin/rawhide` and you are ready to go.
+Right now the way to help developing the framework is to clone the project and `cd` into it.
+Create a symlink in the binary folder to this project: `ln -s -f $(pwd)/bin/rawhide /usr/local/bin/rawhide`.
+There is no need to create a test project to run it.
+From the project folder you can now do `rawhide run` to start it.

 #### Classes
 Spawner: Spawns workload threads and collects metrics.